pgadmin-org/pgadmin4/docs/en_US/column_dialog.rst

     :alt: Column dialog variables tab
     :align: center

-Use the *Variables* tab to to specify the number of distinct values that may be present in the column; this value overrides estimates made by the ANALYZE command.
+Use the *Variables* tab to specify the number of distinct values that may be present in the column; this value overrides estimates made by the ANALYZE command.
 Click the *Add* icon (+) to add a *Name*/*Value* pair: